May 03 2022

 Start by asking who is your typical client, and what do you do for your clients?
 Then ask the advisor to explain their fees.
 What are your fees based on an hourly rate?
 What do typical clients who look like me usually pay per year?

-Here’s where you can make back some of those fees: An excellent fee-only advisor will audit all of your existing investment accounts – including your IRAs, 401(k)s and brokerage accounts – and search for ways to drastically cut the unnecessary expenses, fund fees and transaction costs on your current investments.
+Another way excellent fee-only advisors help you make back some of those fees is through their audit of all your existing investment accounts – including your IRAs, 401(k)s and brokerage accounts – and search for ways to drastically cut the unnecessary expenses, fund fees and transaction costs on your current investments.
 Many people are not even aware they are paying extraordinarily high investment management fees of over 1% year-over-year.
 In many cases, the advisor can find hundreds – if not thousands –of dollars in high-fee funds that you can easily substitute and reduce those fees by over 50%.
 That savings alone can help you cover the cost of the advice you get from working with a fee-only financial advisor.
+When debating between various financial advisors, consider this: Fee-only planners don't have product sales' conflicts, focus on advice not commissions, and offer flexible payment models.

 Related Posts